-As compared to Google, traffic is often of better quality and much cheaper.
+Compared to Google, traffic is often of better quality and much cheaper.
 Bing is very forgiving and will approve almost every campaign.

 Compared to Google, Bing/Yahoo will have approximately one-tenth of the traffic.
 Their user interface is in desperate need of an upgrade.
 Once you’ve found a golden spot, you won’t be able to scale the campaign very far.

-Twitter is fascinating because if you’re good at it, you should be able to create a lot of organics (read: free) interactions, but people can be wary of brands co-opting what they perceive to be part of Twitter’s community.
+Twitter is fascinating because if you’re good at it, you should be able to create a lot of organic (read: free) interactions, but people can be wary of brands co-opting what they perceive to be part of Twitter’s community.